cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 Now three things can happen:

--   There is a new Pledge
+-   There is a new pledge
--   Or the campaign was a successor
+-   The campaign was a successor
--   A pledger reclaims a refund.
+-   A pledger reclaims a refund

 Let's look at all three in detail.

-### There is a new Pledge
+### Dealing with a new pledge

 Any participant can pledge 14.
 The `NewPledger` must `deposit!` her amount to the contract 18.
 And the pledge is stored in the `Ledger` 20.

-### campaign is successful
+### Campaign is successful

 23 When the organizer declares the campaign a success.
 24 We must make sure the deadline for the campaign has passed and 25 The `totalPledged` surpassed the `target`.

-### Pledger requests a reimbursement.
+### Pledger requests a reimbursement

 When a pledger requests a reimbursement 30.
 We check that the expiration date has passed 32 and